JosephLai241/shift/README.md

 ./shift version
 ```

 > ***NOTE:*** This program initializes and reads from files in your current working directory.
-Run `shift` in a directory in which you would like all your records to be stored.
+Run `shift` in a directory in which you would like all your records and program-related files to be stored.

 # How `shift` Works

 This tool is capable of storing shift data into CSV spreadsheets or a local SQLite instance. **The default is CSV spreadsheets**.
 See the [How to Set the Storage Option](#how-to-set-the-storage-option) section for information on how to configure this.

+## What Kind of Data Is Stored?

+The following data will be recorded by `shift`:

+* Date
+* Day of the Week
+* Clock-in Time
+* Clock-in Message
+* Clock-out Time
+* Clock-out Message
+* Shift Duration

 ## Storing Data Into Timesheets

 The directory `shifts/CURRENT_YEAR` is created within the current working directory.
-User-entered information is then recorded into a CSV-format timesheet titled `CURRENT_MONTH.csv`, located in the `CURRENT_YEAR` directory.
+Data is then recorded into a CSV-format timesheet titled `CURRENT_MONTH.csv`, located in the `CURRENT_YEAR` directory.

 This is an example of the `shifts` directory structure if you ran `shift` sometime during July 2021: